Local Testnet

 ./target/release/dugite-monitor --metrics-url http://localhost:12799/metrics

-The cardano-node BP does not expose a Prometheus endpoint in this devnet (its EKG/Prometheus exporters are disabled to keep the configuration minimal and avoid port collisions).
+The cardano-node validator does not expose a Prometheus endpoint in this devnet (its EKG/Prometheus exporters are disabled to keep the configuration minimal and avoid port collisions).

 Configuration reference